 Swiss company Hitachi Zosen Inova closes major turnkey contract

-Hitachi Zosen Inova has been contracted by Covanta to deliver the complete electro-mechanical portion in the value of over 200mEUR for the Energy from Waste facility in Poolbeg, Dublin.
+Hitachi Zosen Inova has been contracted by Covanta to deliver the complete electro-mechanical portion in the value of over 200mEUR for the Waste to Energy facility in Poolbeg, Dublin.
 The facility, which will treat up to 600’000 t/a, consists of two treatment lines, each with a thermal capacity of 102.5 MW.
 With a gross power production of 68.8 MW, the facility will provide enough energy to power over 80’000 homes.
 In addition, all preparations are being taken to provide district heating as well with a capacity to heat upwards of 50’000 homes.

 Clean, green, and sustainable in combination with top-efficiency

-The Dublin facility will be another benchmark in the EfW market.
+The Dublin facility will be another benchmark in the WtE market.
 Due to its advantageous location in the port of Dublin, water-cooled condensers will support the achievement of a net efficiency of greater than 30%.
 The facility is waste water free and the majority of process water supply will come from rain water and the neighboring waste water treatment plant.
 On top of that, design of the facility allows operation well below WID emissions standards.
 This is achieved by the HZI SNCR system Dynor®, a lime based HZI semi-dry system, and a wet scrubber.
 A further flue gas heat exchanger is also a booster to efficiency by re-heating condensate.

 Public Private Partnership helps to achieve Regional Waste Management Plan